margulies/gradients-workshop.github.io/content/homepage/2_venue.md

 ![Room](images/chateau_room.jpg)

 The image above is an example room in the château.
-Indoor rooms are available in three different buildings distributed around the center of the property.
+Indoor beds are available in three different buildings distributed around the center of the property.
 Some of the rooms have more than one bed.
 If you would like to share a room with someone specific, please indicate when registering.

 ##### 2. Glamping tents
 *Limited to 50 participants*